soundpress/RulesOfNYC/docs/c26/index.rst

 e.
 Admission into the City voluntary cleanup program.
 The office shall evaluate complete applications for eligibility and, if the applicant is eligible, shall admit the applicant into the program.

    1. Qualified local brownfield sites that are not coordinated brownfield sites.
-If the office determines that a property meets the definition of a qualified local brownfield site based on section 43-1402(uu)(1)(A) and the applicant meets all other conditions of eligibility pursuant to section 43-1403, the office shall admit the applicant into the program.
+If the office determines that a property meets the definition of a qualified local brownfield site based on 43 RCNY § 43-1402(uu)(1)(A) and the applicant meets all other conditions of eligibility pursuant to 43 RCNY § 43-1403, the office shall admit the applicant into the program.

    2. Qualified local brownfield sites that are coordinated brownfield sites.
 When an applicant proposes a property as a coordinated brownfield site for entry into the City voluntary cleanup program, the following process shall apply:

-      A. if the office determines that such property is a coordinated brownfield site, and if the applicant meets all other conditions of eligibility pursuant to section 43-1403, the office shall admit the applicant into the program.
+      A. if the office determines that such property is a coordinated brownfield site, and if the applicant meets all other conditions of eligibility pursuant to 43 RCNY § 43-1403, the office shall admit the applicant into the program.
 For a coordinated brownfield site:

          i. the office shall coordinate investigation and remediation with the appropriate state or federal agency; and

          ii. the office shall not issue a notice of completion for such property until a notice is received from the applicable state and/or federal agency that the cleanup has been completed.

-      B. if the office determines that such property is not a coordinated brownfield site because the state and/or federal agency has not provided express written authorization, and the office determines that a portion of such property may meet the definition of a qualified local brownfield site based on section 43-1402(uu)(1)(A), the office may allow the applicant to amend its application to (i) describe the site boundaries, pursuant to section 43-1405(a)(1), that meet the definition of a qualified local brownfield site based on section 43-1402(uu)(1)(A), and (ii) comply with subparagraph A of paragraph five of subdivision c of this section.
+      B. if the office determines that such property is not a coordinated brownfield site because the state and/or federal agency has not provided express written authorization, and the office determines that a portion of such property may meet the definition of a qualified local brownfield site based on 43 RCNY § 43-1402(uu)(1)(A), the office may allow the applicant to amend its application to (i) describe the site boundaries, pursuant to 43 RCNY § 43-1405(a)(1), that meet the definition of a qualified local brownfield site based on 43 RCNY § 43-1402(uu)(1)(A), and (ii) comply with subparagraph A of paragraph five of subdivision c of this section.
 The office shall evaluate the modified application pursuant to paragraph one of this subdivision.

          i.
 If the applicant does not so modify the application, the office shall reject the application.